 No studio: just somebody’s living room.
 No electronics.
 Nothing special in the way of acoustics.
 No instrumental back-up, not even a piano.
 But oh! how beautifully this hymn is sung!

-Leaning on the Everlasting Arms, sung by the Gordon Quartet–making a joyful noise unto the Lord.
+Leaning on the Everlasting Arms, sung by the Gordon Quartet–is this a blessing, or what?

-I first heard this hymn in Night of the Hunter, sung by Lillian Gish, and I never forgot it.
+The first time I ever heard this hymn was in Night of the Hunter, sung by Lillian Gish and Robert Mitchum.

 This is surely a time for leaning on the everlasting arms.
 Our country is in the most danger it’s been in since World War II–and all of it home-grown.
 That’s not even counting the pestilence that came out of Red China.

 The Gordon Quartet, a capella in a living room, and Leaning on the Everlasting Arms.

 And if anybody out there has a hymn you’d like to share, today would be a good time to say so.